 Rosell Lester Leister, of the Lutheran Community at Telford, formerly a long-time resident of Sellersville and Perkasie, went home to be with his Lord and Savior on Thursday, February 6, 2020.
 He was 94.

-To send flowers in memory of Rosell Lester Leister, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Rosell Lester Leister, please visit our Heartfelt Sympathies Store.

 He was the beloved husband of Arlene M. (Seachrist) Leister for 72 years.